josephmisiti/josephmisiti.github.io/_posts/2015-10-11-how-to-upload-a-photo-to-django-using-ios.markdown

 categories: django,ios
 ---

-I recently built an iOS applicaiton for fun that I use to take pictures of pages in a book, upload them to django, and then ocr them for easy retrival.
-I was frustrated by the lack of documentation on how to upload an image to django using the Django Rest Framework (DRF), so hopefully this tutorial will clear things up.
+I recently built an iOS application for fun that I use to take pictures of pages in a book, upload them to [Django](https://www.djangoproject.com/), and then [ocr](https://en.wikipedia.org/wiki/Optical_character_recognition) them for easy retrival.
+I was frustrated by the lack of documentation on how to upload an image to Django using the [Django Rest Framework (DRF)](http://www.django-rest-framework.org/), so hopefully this tutorial will clear things up.

 This tutorial assumes you have `django<1.8`, `djangorestframework==2.4.2`, and `django-filter` installed.

 #### The Backend

-First, lets create the model that will store uploads:
+First, lets create the [model](https://docs.djangoproject.com/en/1.8/topics/db/models/) that will store uploads:

 {% highlight python %}